 The courts work within the Youth Court legal structure.
 The same laws and consequences apply as they would in the Youth Court.

-There are 14 Rangatahi Courts around the country and two Pasifika Courts in Auckland.
+There are 15 Rangatahi Courts around the country, and two Pasifika Courts in Auckland.

-The Rangatahi and Pasifika Courts are for young people who’ve admitted the charges they’re facing.
-After the Family Group Conference has decided on a plan for how the young person can take responsibility for what they did, as well as working out how to make sure the young person doesn’t offend again, the young person can choose to have this plan monitored by the Rangatahi or Pasifika Court.
+The Rangatahi and Pasifika Courts are for young people who have admitted the charges they are facing.
+After the Family Group Conference (FGC) has decided on a plan for how the young person can take responsibility for what they did, as well as working out how to make sure the young person does not offend again, the young person may be given the opportunity to have this plan monitored by the Rangatahi or Pasifika Court.
+The FGC may recommend that the plan be monitored by the Rangatahi or Pasifika Court.
 This means that all Court appearances until the plan is completed will be held on the marae or at a Pasifika venue.
 Normally, the young person will appear at the Court every two weeks, and each hearing will usually involve the same Judge.

-These courts support tikanga Māori and Pacific Island cultures but they’re not exclusively for Māori or Pacific Islander youth.
+These courts support tikanga Māori and Pacific Island cultures but they are not exclusively for Māori or Pasifika youth.

 What happens at a Rangatahi Court hearing

 A typical hearing at a Rangatahi Court will start with a pōwhiri (welcome/calling) of manuhiri (visitors) onto the marae.
 A morning tea will be served.

 The hearing of each young person’s case then starts.
 Each hearing begins with the young person receiving a mihi (talk) from the kaumātua (respected elders), showing respect to that young person and acknowledging their whanau, hapū and iwi links.

 Also at the hearing will be the Judge, Police, kaumātua/kuia, social worker, court staff, whānau, a Youth Advocate (the young person’s lawyer), Lay Advocate and the victim if they choose to attend.